 This course aims to provide students with a greater understanding and an overview of this complex area of law and policy.
 The course defines international migration law in broad terms, as composed by a range of different international legal regimes, e.g. human rights law, labour law, security law, EU law and law of the sea.
 It further examines the interplay between different types of law at the international, regional and national level.
-Special sessions are allocated to achieve a more in-depth understanding and actively debate key questions and dilemmas related to international migration law, e.g. climate migration, refugee protection, boat migrants, free movement and human smuggling.
+Special sessions are allocated to provide a more in-depth understanding of and actively debate key questions and dilemmas related to international migration law, e.g. climate migration, refugee protection, boat migrants, free movement and human smuggling.
 The course strives to offer an integrated and coherent guidance for the analysis of the multiple but interrelated normative areas of international migration law.
-It further encourages students to reflect on the different functions and significance of human mobility in the era of globalization.
+It further encourages students to reflect on the different functions and significance of human mobility in an era of globalization.

 This course is part of iCourts Excellence Programme (iEP) – International Law and Courts in a Global World, please see 'Remarks' below.

 - Students can explore questions of international migration law and human mobility from the perspectives of different regimes of international and regional law;

 - Students acquire a good knowledge of rules, principles, and methods pertaining to international migration law;

 - Students familiarize themselves with both international law and policy, and are expected to be able to distinguish between the two modes of analysis;